1980 Georgia Bulldogs football team: Georgia Tech

-Postseason

 Notre Dame

 The Bulldogs were ranked No. 1 at 11–0 as they were invited to play a traditional football power, coach Dan Devine's Notre Dame Fighting Irish (9–1–1), in the Sugar Bowl in New Orleans, La. on January 1, 1981.
 With the score tied 3–3, Walker took center stage after Notre Dame failed to properly field a kickoff.
 Two plays later, Walker dove over the top for a 1-yard touchdown run to give UGA a 10–3 lead.
 He took advantage of more Irish misfortune as a Notre Dame fumble set Georgia up at the Irish 22-yard line.
 Three plays later, Walker was in the end zone again for a 17–3 lead.
 Georgia held on to win, 17–10.
 Walker, who suffered a dislocated left shoulder very early in the game, managed to rush 36 times for 150 yards, including a longest run of 23 yards.

 At the season's conclusion, Walker helped his Georgia Bulldogs complete a 12–0 record as the Associated Press voted the University of Georgia No. 1 with 58½ first place votes to Pittsburgh's 3½.
 Walker and his teammates were also voted No. 1 by the United Press International Poll—which listed Georgia with 36 first place votes to Pitt's 3.

-This would be Georgia's last National Championship until 2021, when the Bulldogs defeated the Alabama Crimson Tide 33-18 in the 2022 College Football Playoff National Championship game.